ibrahima1289/deploy7/README.md

 Elastic Container Service -> Clusters -> Create clusters -> Select Template (Net.
 Only) -> Cluster name -> Create
 ```

-3. Create an [ECR](https://aws.amazon.com/ecr/) (Elastic Container Registry) registry<br>
+3. Create an [ECR](https://aws.amazon.com/ecr/) (Elastic Container Registry) registry

-		We will use this repo to store our image.<br>
+ * We will use this repo to store our image.

-  Flollow the steps below:
+ * Flollow the steps below:

   ```
   AWS -> Elastic Container Registry -> Public -> Repo name (same as docker image) -> create repo -> ARM 64 (Optional)
   ```

-  We will need the [URI](https://aws.amazon.com/about-aws/whats-new/2018/07/amazon-workspaces-now-supports-custom-login-workflows-with-a-uri/) to push the image.
+ * We will need the [URI](https://aws.amazon.com/about-aws/whats-new/2018/07/amazon-workspaces-now-supports-custom-login-workflows-with-a-uri/) to push the image.

 4. Use the command below to install `awscli` which will allow AWS command to run
 ```
 $ sudo apt install awscli
 ```

-Give Docker CLI permission to access your Amazon account
+* Give Docker CLI permission to access your Amazon account

 ```
 $ aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin [your account number].dkr.ecr.us-east-1.amazonaws.com
 ```

-You should see: **Login Succeeded**.
+* You should see: **Login Succeeded**.

 5. aws configure